buzzkillionair/Json-Read-Write-URL/README.md

 # Json-Read-Write-URL
-WIll read a json from online and then write the URL's to a file
+Will read a json from online and then write the URL's to a file

+# Required
+Nothing required outside the standar libraries

+# Output
+A file named "white_list.txt" that contains url data from websites.